KenKundert/nestedtext/doc/format.rst

 a leading dash-space or greater-space on a line, or the first non-quoted colon-space are treated as special.

-Multiline keys are not supported; a key must not contain a newline.
+Multi-line keys are not supported; a key must not contain a newline.
 In addition, all keys in the same dictionary must be unique.
 If a key contains leading or trailing spaces, a leading '- ' or '> ', or a ': ' anywhere in the key, you should quote the key.
 Either single or double matching quotes may be used.
 Single line string values should also be quoted in leading or trailing spaces are significant, otherwise those spaces are removed.
 The quotes clarify the extent of the value.
 For example::

     sep: ' — '